kimbar/mupf_project/docs/logging.md

 part/part/subpart.subpart/subpart<specifier>.subpart.subpart<specifier><specifier>
 ```

-Each of these can be used freely, but they have designed purpose for simple
+Each of these can be used freely, but they have designated purpose for simple
 managers.
 Parts should mimic the structure of application, that is packages,
 modules and files.
 Last part describes a function that is managed by the
 manager with `.` separating names of classes, methods, properties and accessors